USS Theodore Roosevelt (CVN-71): Maiden deployment

 After sea trials and pre-deployment workups, Theodore Roosevelt started her maiden deployment on 30 December 1988 with Carrier Air Wing Eight (CVW-8) embarked.
 The ship patrolled the Mediterranean Sea prior to returning on 30 June 1989.
 She was awarded the 1989 Battle "E" from Commander, Naval Air Force U.S. Atlantic Fleet on 20 March 1990.

 1990s

 On 28 December 1990, Theodore Roosevelt and CVW-8 deployed for Operation Desert Shield, arriving in the Persian Gulf on 16 January 1991.
-With the commencement of Operation Desert Storm on 15 January 1991, Theodore Roosevelt began combat operations; eventually flying over 4,200 sorties, more than any other carrier, and dropping more than 4,800,000 lb of ordnance before the cease-fire on 28 February.
+With the commencement of Operation Desert Storm on 15 January 1991, Theodore Roosevelt began combat operations; eventually flying 3,897 sorties, more than any other carrier, and dropping more than 4,800,000 lb of ordnance before the cease-fire on 28 February.